madjugglers/pattern-book/01_maj_pattern_book.md

 The Madison Area Jugglers (MAJ) have been attempting, inventing, and recording juggling patterns for longer than most of us can remember.
-In the 1990's, when our memories were already getting strained by the variations, Version 0.1 of the passing book was compiled by Mike Newton (date?).
+In 1997, when our memories were already getting strained by the variations, Mike
+Newton compiled our first *Pattern Catalogue* to record the patterns for four or more jugglers which we did at Thursday and Sunday practices.
+This morphed into the first *Pattern Book* by January 1999, but the hand-written collection (*Version 0.1*) was in a pretty limiting format.
+By October of that year, Steve Otteson created the first computerized collection by reformating and greatly expanding Mike's hand-written notes.
-Steve Otteson put in a big effort to update for Version 1.0 (date).
-Melonhead still caries around a tattered version of this printout.
+ Melonhead still caries around a tattered printout of *Version 1.0.*
-Luke Emery picked up the torch and created a major update (Version 2.0, 2012), though this copy was not widely distributed.
-In 2015 Matt Hemke, Evan Driscol, and Nick Aitkins  created a github repository for the project, converted Luke's version into a repo, and updated the collection further.
+Steve made a few version updates, for example adding a bunch of extra-club patterns by Peter Kaseman and Luke Emery; the unusual computer format of Steve's version and his departure from Madison  slowed down subsequent updates, even though the MAJ continued to create new patterns at a steady rate.
+The next big contribution was Luke Emery's version (*Version 2.0*, 2012), though Luke's version was not widely distributed.
+In 2015 Matt Hemke, Evan Driscol, and Nick Aitkins  created a Github repository for the project, converted Luke's version into a repo, and updated the collection further.
  Recently  Chan Wilson, Jeff Adamus, and
 Melonhead have been recording the patterns we do at Thursday and Sunday practices.
 It's an amazing collection, and